 All equipment was seen as suitably designed and used to minimise potential contamination.
 The used equipment is suitable for its purpose.
-No evidence is found during the inspection on contamination of the product.
 Use of well known brands of equipment for food applications.
 New equipment is purchased as required and specified.
+Conveyor belts of deboning line at the cutting department supplied with confirmation of approval for food use.
+Maintenance engineer is aware of the requirements.

 Statement of Intent All food processing equipment shall be suitable for the intended purpose and shall be used to minimise the risk of contamination of product.
 Y 4.6.1 All equipment shall be constructed of appropriate materials.
-The design and placement of equipment shall ensure it can be effectively cleaned and maintained.
-Y 4.6.2 Equipment which is in direct contact with food shall be suitable for food contact and meet legal requirements where applicable.
-Y 4.7 Maintenance:
+The design and placement of equipment shall ensure it can be effectively cleaned and maintained. Υ 4.6.2 Equipment which is in direct contact with food shall be suitable for food contact and meet legal requirements where applicable. Υ 4.7 Maintenance

-Equipment is maintained and on the planned maintenance system.
-Maintenance is also outsourced to established companies within the food and meat business, e.g. :.
-Registrations to confirm that the preventive maintenance or preventive controls have been carried out as planned are in place.
-Assessed:
+Equipment is maintained and on the planned maintenance system (Registrations to confirm that the preventive maintenance or preventive controls have been carried out as planned are in place.